-Documents D21-D29 were cited for the first time in the statement of grounds of appeal.
-It is well established case law of the boards of appeal that such late-filed material should only exceptionally be admitted into the proceedings, for instance for their relevance, i.e. their evidential weight in relation to other documents already in the proceedings (see Case Law of the Boards of Appeal of the European Patent Office, 4th edition, VI.F.2. and in particular decisions T 1002/92, OJ 95, 605 and T 932/99, not published in the OJ EPO, cited therein).
+Documents D21-D29 were cited for the first time in the statement of the grounds of appeal.
+It is well established case law of the boards of appeal that such late-filed material should only exceptionally be admitted into the proceedings, for instance for their relevance, i.e. their evidential weight in relation to other documents already in the proceedings (see Case Law of the Boards of Appeal of the European Patent Office, 4th edition, VI.F.2. and in particular decision T 1002/92 OJ 95, 605 and T 932/99, not published in the OJ EPO, cited therein).

 Material filed in response to a change of the subject of the proceedings cannot, however, be disregarded.

-2.2.2 Documents D21 - D25
+2.2.2 Prior use based on documents D21 - D26 and D27